yukimatsuda1999/code-note/README.md

 # Bioinfolog
-Subscribbles of bioinformatics commandline tools.
+Scribbles of usage for bioinformatics commandline tools.